BLOG

 3) Strategy Is Delivered Without Accountability

 Recommendations are not a strategy.
 Strategy is a decision-making system that encompasses ownership, cadence, and a method for intervening when assumptions prove incorrect.
+This is wherebusiness consulting services turns analysis into action.

 In SMBs, the linkage between people, strategy, and operations must be tight because there is no buffer.
 If there’s no cadence, no ownership, and no measurement discipline, execution becomes improvisation.